3 Days in Boston Itinerary: How to Make the Most of 72 Hours

 Day 1: Explore the West End

-Home to thousands of aquatic animals from around the world, the New England Aquarium features species such as California sea lions, two giant Pacific octopi, northern fur seals, and many more.
+New England Aquarium: Home to thousands of aquatic animals from around the world, the New England Aquarium features species such as California sea lions, two giant Pacific octopi, northern fur seals, and many more.

 Furthermore, guests can enjoy several interactive animal encounters that involve such activities as feeding the animals and going behind the scenes.

-The Freedom Trail connects many of the most significant sites of our nation’s history, all within the city of Boston.
+The Freedom Trail: The Freedom Trail connects many of the most significant sites of our nation’s history, all within the city of Boston.
 Among the walking tour stops along the Freedom Trail are numerous art museums, churches, meeting houses, parks, a ship, burying grounds, and historical markers; each site tells its own history regarding the American Revolution and beyond.

-Related Post: Things to Do at Night in Boston: 24 Nightlife Adventures
+Related Post: Things to Do at Night in Boston – 24 Nightlife Adventures

-Founded in 1634, the Boston Common serves as an incredibly historic site with ties to the Revolutionary War, anti-Vietnam War rallies, civil rights rallies, and much more.
 Now owned by a nonprofit organization, the park contains beautiful walkways, fountains, statues, and play areas.
 Further, many families go ice skating in the Frog Pond each year.

 Pro Tip: Take your trip further and explore the picturesque neighborhood in Beacon Hill, just a few minutes away from Boston Common.